SpaceWars/spacewars/README.md

 	- python-cocos2d (<=0.6.0)
 	- python-pyglet (<=1.2.2)
 	- python-six (<=1.9.0)
-- For those who have the *pip* installed on their computers can install the dependencies by running the following command in the game's root:
+- Those who have the *pip* installed on their computers can install the dependencies by running the following command in the game's root:

 >	# pip install -r requeriments

 ## Running **SpaceWars** in your computer

 With the dependencies installed, simply run the **SpaceWars** file located in the root directory where the game was unpacked.
-For those who wish that the game can run from a launcher or any directory from a terminal, simply generate a symbolic link to the executable folder */usr/bin* or the *~/bin*.
+For those who wish the game to run from a launcher or any directory from a terminal, simply generate a symbolic link to the executable folder */usr/bin* or the *~/bin*.
 Having the full address of the executable as *~/Downloads/SpaceWars/SpaceWars* for example, the following command will create the desirable symbolic link:

 >	# ln -s ~/Downloads/SpaceWars/SpaceWars /usr/bin/SpaceWars